ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Priority Fee:**

-To be paid by the Transaction Originator or Transaction Sender to a Layer 2 sequencer to obtain a desired slot for its transaction in a new block.
+Paid by the Transaction Originator or Transaction Sender to obtain a desired slot for its transaction in a new block.

 Note that the exact position of a transaction in a new block may be determined by factors such as time-stamp, or minimization of Maximal Extractable Value (MEV) of a block in addition to a Priority Fee.

 **Sequencer:**

-Collects transactions, publishes them in a batch to the Layer 1 on which the Layer 2 operates, receives transaction fees from the published transactions, pays Layer 2 fees to other Layer 2 protocol participants, and, if required, participates in a consensus algorithm with other sequencers to determine transaction  ordering in a Layer 2 block.
+Collects L2 transactions, publishes them in a batch to the Layer 1 on which the Layer 2 operates, and, if required, participates in a consensus algorithm with other sequencers to determine transaction ordering in a Layer 2 block.
+It may collect transaction fees from the published transactions, pay Layer 2 fees to other Layer 2 protocol participants, or distribute transaction fees to 3rd parties as designated.

 **Sidechain:**